Pesto like olive pate and hummus is so easy to make in your own kitchen.

 In any case, butter is back and should never have been banished to Coventry in the first place.

 Yes, I'll admit to being passionate about healthy living food.
 When I see at the chiropractic coalface what cancer and arthritis does to people, I have no compunction about the time spent growing organic fruit and veg, and preparing tasty meals.

 Compared to the hours wasted in doctor's offices having cholesterol tests, bone scans and colonoscopies, the time spent in making foods like pesto and hummus is minimal; perhaps fifteen minutes to prepare them both.
 Is that too long to save yourself from dread disease?

 If I wanted to get high, without a little help from my friends, I'd do it on sweet basil.
 It is the most exotic, beautiful and lovely scent I know.
 I could go sniffing freshly crumpled leaves of sweet basil at all hours of the day.

 I've made two changes to our basic recipe.
 Firstly, I found it a little oily, so I add some water now.
 And secondly, as stated at the top, we make it with other nuts, usually pecans, but I am sure walnuts and almonds would work just as well.
 For another variation on the theme see this Tufts health letter; I recommend subscribing to this excellent site.

 I make sure there's Parmesan cheese about; it is definitely the best.

 I try it with all sorts, but thinly sliced tomato on homemade bread, with a generous helping of pesto is as good a sandwich comes.
 Once again, with our homemade bread and plenty of butter is allowed for folk who eat these kinds of whole foods.

-By adding a dollop of humus and a tablespoon of olive oil you can turn it into low GI bread, without all the chemicals that bakers add to your supermarket bread.
-It takes me only five minutes, literally, to mix the ingredients, and five hours in the breadmaker.
-Us
+By adding a dollop of humus and a tablespoon of olive oil you can turn it into low GI bread, without all the chemicals that bakers add to your supermarket loaf.
+It takes me only five minutes, literally, to mix the ingredients, and five hours in the little oven.